Compliance Overview

 Other Websites

-UNE must take reasonable steps to make sure that its Responsible Persons are subject to, understand, and carry out the duties as follows:
+Governance Standard 5 requires charities to take reasonable steps to make sure that its Responsible People are subject to, understand, and carry out the duties set out in Governance Standard 5.
+These duties include:

 - to act with reasonable care and diligence